IAmPara0x/GlomeruliSegmentation/readme.md

 #### Checklist for improving classification model accuracy
   - [ X ] the model was overfitting because there was to many parameters to just classify wheter an image has glomeruli or not.
   - Current model accuracy is 84% with 3 epochs with Augmentation 3 images.
-  - [  ] Goal accuracy is 90%.
+  - [  ] Goal accuracy is 95%.
-  - Model is not able to recognize Aug 3 images ie. images that has different brightness.
+  - Model is not able to recognize Aug 3 images i.e. images that has different brightness.

+#### VIT Model
+  - can we add conv Nets to VIT?
+  - Instead of Dot product between Keys and queries there should be matrix multiplication